What is MJD?

 Previously known as “Groote Eylandt Syndrome”, the effects of MJD have been known to the Aboriginal people of this region for at least four generations.

-Following the discovery of the gene for MJD, “Groote Eylandt Syndrome” was confirmed as MJD in 1995 and there are people living with the disease on Groote Eylandt (Angurugu and Umbakumba), Bickerton Island (Milyakburra), Yirrkala, Elcho Island (Galiwin'ku), Darwin, Ngukurr, Birany Birany, Numbulwar, Papunya (near Alice Springs) and Oenpelli.
+Following the discovery of the gene for MJD, “Groote Eylandt Syndrome” was confirmed as MJD in 1995 and there are people living with the disease on Groote Eylandt (Angurugu and Umbakumba), Bickerton Island (Milyakburra), Yirrkala, Elcho Island (Galiwin'ku), Darwin, Ngukurr, Birany Birany, Numbulwar, Papunya, Hermannsburg, Santa Teresa (near Alice Springs) and Gunbalanya (Oenpelli).

-Although it is impossible to predict the number of people who will develop MJD there are currently around 400 people thought to be “at risk” of developing the disease across the top end.
+Although it is impossible to predict the number of people who will develop MJD there are currently around 650 people alive today thought to be “at risk” of developing the disease across the top end.

 (At risk individuals are direct descendents of those with the disease).